sahilbishnoi26/RAG-Chatbot-1.0/README.md

 # RAG-Chatbot-v0.5

-RAG-GPT: Retrieval Augmented generation (RAG) chatbot using OpenAI GPT Model, Langchain, ChromaDB, and Gradio
+**RAG-GPT: Retrieval-Augmented Generation (RAG) chatbot using OpenAI GPT Model, LangChain, ChromaDB, and Gradio**

-**The chatbot offers versatile usage through three different methods:**
+## Features

+### **1. Offline Documents**
-1. **Offline Documents**: Engage with documents that you've pre-processed and vectorized.
-These documents can be seamlessly integrated into your chat sessions.
+Interact with pre-processed and vectorized documents, seamlessly integrating them into chat sessions.

+### **2. Real-time Uploads**
-2. **Real-time Uploads:** Easily upload documents during your chat sessions, allowing the chatbot to process and respond to the content on-the-fly.
+Upload documents during chat sessions, allowing the chatbot to process and respond to content on-the-fly.

+### **3. Summarization Requests**
-3. **Summarization Requests:** Request the chatbot to provide a comprehensive summary of an entire PDF or document in a single interaction, streamlining information retrieval.
+Request a comprehensive summary of an entire PDF or document in a single interaction, streamlining information retrieval.

-To employ any of these methods, simply configure the appropriate settings in the "RAG with" dropdown menu within the chatbot interface.
-Tailor your interactions with documents to suit your preferences and needs efficiently.
+To use any of these methods, select the appropriate option from the **"RAG with" dropdown menu** within the chatbot interface.

+### **Additional Capabilities**
-* The project provides guidance on configuring various settings, such as adjusting the GPT model's temperature for optimal performance.
+- Customizable settings, such as adjusting the GPT model's **temperature** for optimal performance.
-* The user interface is crafted with gradio, ensuring an intuitive and user-friendly experience.
-* The model incorporates memory, retaining user Q&As for an enhanced and personalized user experience.
+- Built-in **memory retention**, enabling the chatbot to recall previous Q&As for a more personalized experience.
-* For each response, you can access the retrieved content along with the option to view the corresponding PDF.
+- Displays retrieved content along with the corresponding PDF for reference.
+- User-friendly interface built with **Gradio**.

 ## RAG-GPT User Interface
 <div align="center">